 While the new United Community Action Partnership brings together a multitude of resources to help communities prosper, the physical office location of each of the entities has not changed.

 Mission: Eliminating poverty by empowering individuals and strengthening communities.

 As United Community Action Partnership Inc., the combined organization with over 200 employees continues to hold true to its history of being a “grass-roots” private nonprofit organization that is represented and led by the communities it serves.
-The governing board includes four people from each county served with each county providing one elected official, one private sector representative, one consumer of services representative (poverty-level income household), and one “at-large” representative whose experience and/or skill set provides additional insight to the local context.
+The governing board includes three people from each county served with each county providing one elected official, one private sector representative, one consumer of services representative (poverty-level income household), whose experience and/or skill set provides additional insight to the local context.
 Through this composition, community members are both stakeholders and decision makers in achieving United Community Action Partnership’s mission of Eliminating poverty by empowering individuals and strengthening communities.

 History of Heartland and Western Community Action

 October 1, 2016 was the official merge date of Heartland and Western when they became known as United Community Action Partnership, Inc., but both agencies opened their doors in 1965, the same year that Martin Luther King delivered his I Have a Dream speech at the March for Jobs and Freedom in Washington, D.C.
 Mirroring what was happening at the national and state levels, these two agencies became a local testing ground for antipoverty initiatives in nine counties across southwest Minnesota.